Fly Fishing for Bass, Pike, and Other Warm Water Species

 That's the right way to think about warm-water fly fishing in southeastern Vermont — not as a consolation fishery, but as an extension of the same practice.

-Trico Unlimited offers guided outings on the Connecticut River corridor and West River out of our Brattleboro location downtown.
+Trico Unlimited will soon offer guided outings on the Connecticut River corridor and West River out of the BrattleFly shop in Brattleboro.
 Half-day and full-day bookings available seasonally.
-[Book a trip] or [join our interest list] to be notified when the 2026 calendar opens.